 The latest call for employment applications is now closed.
 Thank you to everyone who applied.

-The latest call to community artists to take part in the MixAbilities Inclusive Arts Training Program is NOW OPEN.
-Please find the details below.
+The latest call to community artists to take part in the MixAbilities Inclusive Arts Training Program is NOW CLOSED.
+We aim to offer this opportunity 2-3 times per year.
+We announce these calls in our e-newsletter.
+Subscribe to be sure you don’t miss it.

 CALL TO COMMUNITY ARTISTS